 The Keyfactor Command Service runs on the Keyfactor Command server hosting the Services role and controls database synchronization, among other jobs.
-During the Keyfactor Command configuration process you configured the service account under which the Keyfactor Command Service will run and may have configured the service to start automatically at server boot time (see Configure: Service on page 61).
+During the Keyfactor Command configuration process you configured the service account under which the Keyfactor Command Service will run and may have configured the service to start automatically at server boot time (see Configure: Service on page 108).

-Tip: As of Keyfactor Command version 10.1 the Keyfactor Command Service can be installed on every server that Keyfactor Command is installed on, for instance in a high availability scenario.
-This will allow the service to check out jobs via a locking mechanism which will enforce that any jobs are running on only one service at a time.
-There is a new CMSTimer-Service.exe.config timeout setting for the service locking mechanism <add key="Keeyfactor.TimerJobs.LockTimeout" value="5000" /> which is the lock timeout.
-It's the number of ms Keyfactor Command will wait to acquire a lock.
-By default Keyfactor Command will attempt to get a lock for 5 secs and if unsuccessful, an error will be thrown.
+Tip: The Keyfactor Command Service can be installed on every server that Keyfactor Command is installed on-for instance in a high availability scenario.
+This allows the service to check out jobs via a locking mechanism that enforces that any jobs are running on only one service at a time.
+There is a timeout setting for the service locking mechanism that may be adjusted if needed.
+1